calvincertuche/sms-bot/README.md

 **Download:** Download the application code by clicking on Code -> Download ZIP.
 For ease, unzip the sms-bot-main folder and move it to your desktop.

 **Flask:** Next, you'll need a framework that will allow you to handle HTTP requests.
 That's where [Flask](https://pypi.org/project/Flask/) comes in.
-In you terminal, execute the following:
+In your terminal, execute the following:

 ```
 pip install flask